keithjgrant/omnibear-site/content/getting-started/micropub.md

 ### Other options

 If none of these suit your needs, there are several other micropub servers available.
-See [this list](https://indieweb.org/Micropub/Servers) for a set of options.
+See [this list](https://indieweb.org/Micropub/Servers) for more options.

 ## How it works

-When you login to Omnibear, it loads your website homepage, and looks for a `<link rel="micropub">` tag in the page `<head>`.
+When you login to Omnibear, it fetches your website homepage, and looks for a `<link rel="micropub">` tag in the page `<head>`.
 This link tag should include an `href` attribute matching your micropub server URL.
 For example:

 ```html
 <link rel="micropub" href="https://example.com/micropub">